hendricwidjaja/T2A2-WebServer-API-v2/README.md

 ---

-### Flask-JWT-Extended
+### Flask-JWT-Extended (required)

-Flask-JWT-Extended is what allows the JWT (JSON Web Token) functionality within this API.
+**Flask-JWT-Extended** is what allows the JWT (JSON Web Token) functionality within this API.
 This authentication feature is another widely incorporated package which handles verfication of users and the provision of security tokens, enabling the control of access to data and database functions.

 This package can be imported via:

 ```bash